Advertising, marketing and PR

 Use your time at York to develop your skills and experience to help you get a job in this sector.
 You could:

-- Apply for an internship through Careers Gateway - the Student Internship Bureau advertise summer internships exclusively for York students.
+- Apply for an internship through Handshake - the Student Internship Bureau advertise summer internships exclusively for York students.

 - Consider volunteering in the local community.
 We advertise events and marketing opportunities each year for students interested in developing their skills.